kcappieg/safari/Prototype/Prototype README.md

 ==========================================

-#####`addCitizen(sprite, name, x, y, addToStage)`
+#####`addCitizen(sprite, name, x, y)`
 Add a citizen to the population of the `HexGrid`.
 The citizen construct is a way to abstract the nitty-gritty of dealing with the position of your sprites.
 They can be moved, interacted with, and given commands via the HexGrid.
-They occupy a `HexSpace`, and can be commanded to move etc. *Most of the implementation is TBD*
+They occupy a `HexSpace`, and can be commanded to move etc. Sprites associated with citizens are automatically added to the `citizenLayer`.

 Arguments | Type    | Notes
 ----------|---------|---------